-- We have grown the Mayor's cup both in popularity and stature.
-The Mayor's Cup continues to contribute in nurturing and unearthing the talents of our young people. - We distributed several kits to various wards through our sports development programme.
+• We have grown the Mayor's cup both in popularity and stature.
+The Mayor's Cup continues to contribute in nurturing and unearthing the talents of our young people.

+- We distributed several kits to various wards through our sports development programme.
 This year, we have expanded our support to include support for cricket codes.
-Two cricket teams will be supported during the financial year under review. - We successfully celebrated our Heritage and hosted the annual Arts and Culture Festival and Indigenous Games.
-We will continue to encourage and support community members to pride in their culture through programmes.
+Two under 15 teams will be supported during the financial year under review and it is planned that they should participate in the Mayor's Cup 2019. - We successfully celebrated our Heritage through the Arts and Culture Festival in November 2018.
+Just over the past weekend, we have had the local Indigenous Games at Mapayeni village.